 The 406 MHz signal is detected by multiple satellites and from that information the location of the beacon can be calculated.
 This data alone is sufficient for SAR to find persons or ships in distress in a reasonable timeframe.
-However, as a further enhancement, some beacons have a GPS engine on board (all ACR PLB's currently manufactured include a GPS engine on board) which allows for an even more precise location of the beacon to be sent to SAR.
+However, as a further enhancement, some beacons have a GPS engine on board (all ACR PLB's currently manufactured include a GPS engine on board).
+This feature allows the beacon to acquire current location coordinates from an internal GPS receiver.
+The purpose of this feature is the send an even more precise location of the beacon to the satellites (i.e., latitude and longitude data).
+This helps SAR to reach the location even faster.